-Chelsea v Spurs WSL game called off
+Chelsea v Spurs WSL match postponed

 This match has been postponed to play at a later date.

-The London derby between Chelsea and Tottenham in the WSL on Wednesday has been called off for a second time after a Covid-19 outbreak at Spurs.
+Wednesday's Women's Super League match between Chelsea and Tottenham has been called off for a second time after a Covid-19 outbreak at Spurs.

 The game was initially scheduled for January but was postponed because of injuries and Covid cases at Chelsea.

-The Blues could have gone top of the table for the first time this season with a victory over their rivals.
+The Blues could have gone top of the table for the first time this season with victory over their London rivals.

-The decision to postpone the game has been agreed by both clubs and the Football Association (FA).
+The decision to postpone the game has been agreed by both clubs and the Football Association.

 In a statement, Spurs said: "The health and safety of both sets of players and staff remains paramount.